 - Get creative.
 Creativity, in my opinion, is any outlet that is a natural, organize form of self expression.
 If you love to cook, try new recipes.
 If you’ve always been interested in photography, try an iPhone photography class or learn how to use your DSLR.
 Maybe this is the year you take up travel journaling.

-When practiced intentionally, self-care will replenish, restore and renew your soul, one act at a time.
-Those acts will have a cumulative effect that will leave you feeling rejuvenated and refreshed this Summer.
+When practiced intentionally, taking time for self-care this Summer will replenish, restore, and renew your soul, one intentional act at a time.

 Wishing you an amazing Summer!